Overview

 As with any surgery, there are some risks.
 They include:

-• finding that the appendix is normal or that something else is causing the problems
+• finding that the appendix is normal or that something else is causing your symptoms

 • bleeding and bruising

-• infection in the wound, inside the tummy or in the chest
+• infection in the wound, tummy or chest

 There are other risks that are very rare, including: